Washington LLC Cost

 Washington LLC Formation Filing Fee: $180

 To form a Washington LLC, you’ll need to file a Certificate of Formation with the state.
 The basic fee for this certificate is $180 when submitted through the mail or in person, or $200 when filed online.
-When submitting your Certificate of Formation online through the Washington Corporations and Charities Filing System, your certificate should be processed within 2 days.
+When submitting your Certificate of Formation online through the Washington Corporations and Charities Filing System, your certificate should be processed within 2 days of receipt.
 Submitting a paper form through any other means will take much longer to process—unless you pay $50 for expedited processing.
 Once your certificate is processed, your Washington LLC is officially formed and ready to start doing business.

 Washington Initial Report Fee: $10